-Context: Hunting in Switzerland
+Context: hobby hunting in Switzerland

 Why does Wild beim Wild exist?

-What position does the platform take?
+What stance does the platform take?

-Why is Geneva a hobby-hunting-free model?
+Why is Geneva a hobby-hunting-free role model?

-How do I recognise a fact-check on your site?
+How do I recognise a fact check?

 Which topics does Wild beim Wild cover?